ga-wdi-lessons/ruby-oop/readme.md

 ### You Can Pass Arguments to `initialize`

 `initialize` is a special method in its relationship to `.new`, but otherwise it behaves like any other method.
-This means you can pass arguments to it...
+This means you can pass arguments to it (again, just like Javascript's `constructor`)...

 ```rb
 class User